-Aten is a small asteroid whose orbit could bring it in close proximity to Earth.
+Aten is a mid-sized asteroid whose orbit could bring it in close proximity to Earth.
 NASA JPL has classified Aten as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 The rotation of Aten has been observed.
 It completes a rotation on its axis every 40.77 days.

 Aten's orbit is 0.11 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.